How to Survive a Zombie Apocalypse

 By focusing on quick, full-body workouts, you’ll ensure that you’re always prepared to kick some zombie ass at a moments notice if you can’t sprint away from them fast enough.
 Sometimes, you just have to fight, and being in great shape is the best way to ensure survival in those situations.

-Real world practice: Although the workouts in the Rebel Fitness Guide are designed to be used with just your body weight and some dumbbells, you might not have access to dumbbells when zombies have you barricaded in your own home.
+Real world practice: Although the workouts in the Nerd Fitness Academy are designed to be used with just your body weight and some dumbbells, you might not have access to dumbbells when zombies have you barricaded in your own home.
 In that instance, I’d recommend trying something like the 20-Minute Hotel Workout, which can be done using just your bed and a desk.

 1. 100 jumping jacks to get warmed up.